robertmartin8/udemyML/Python_vs_R.md

 ## Neural Networks

-- Neural networks seem to be much slower in python, because R connects to an external server which does the computation for us.
+- Neural networks seem to be much slower in python, because h2o in R connects to an external server which does the computation for us.
 The difference is massive.
 - However, R still doesn't have strong support for convolutional neural networks.

-**Verdict: strong R, unless you need convolutional NNs**
+- Not shown in the course, but python can connect to h2o too.
+- Python has better support for general neural networks.

+**Verdict: python, with an honourable mention to R h2o*

 ## Model selection